baijum/service-binding-documentation/docs/exposing-binding-data/olm-descriptors.md

 If the `Secret` or `ConfigMap` specific X-Descriptors are not present, that descriptor should be accessing multiple values at the given path.

+There should be a `service.binding` entry in the X-Descriptors to identify this is a Service Binding configguration.

 ## Mount an entire Secret as the binding Secret

+One of the common use case is to inject all the values from a Secret resource.
+The Secret resource must be specified as an attribute in the custom resource.
+If the attribute is part of `.spec`, you can create SpecDescriptor, and if it's part of the `.status`, you can create StatusDescriptor.
+In the descriptor, you can use `path` attribute to point to field with the Secret resource name.

+Here is an example configuration:

 ```
 - path: data.dbCredentials